Bitcoin Private Market Capitalization Achieves $910,556.88 (BTCP)

-Bitcoin Private (BTCP) traded flat against the U.S. dollar during the twenty-four hour period ending at 19:00 PM ET on June 21st.
-One Bitcoin Private coin can now be bought for approximately $0.19 or 0.00000700 BTC on popular cryptocurrency exchanges.
-Bitcoin Private has a total market capitalization of $910,556.88 and $24.10 worth of Bitcoin Private was traded on exchanges in the last day.
-During the last seven days, Bitcoin Private has traded 0.5% higher against the U.S. dollar.
+Bitcoin Private (BTCP) traded flat against the US dollar during the 24-hour period ending at 11:00 AM ET on June 24th.
+One Bitcoin Private coin can currently be purchased for $0.19 or 0.00000700 BTC on exchanges.
+Bitcoin Private has a total market cap of $910,556.88 and $24.10 worth of Bitcoin Private was traded on exchanges in the last day.
+Over the last week, Bitcoin Private has traded 0.5% higher against the US dollar.

 Bitcoin Private Profile

-Bitcoin Private is a proof-of-work (PoW) coin that uses the Equihash hashing algorithm.
-It was first traded on March 3rd, 2018.
+Bitcoin Private (BTCP) is a proof-of-work (PoW) coin that uses the Equihash hashing algorithm.
+Its genesis date was March 3rd, 2018.
 Bitcoin Private’s total supply is 22,815,307 coins and its circulating supply is 4,785,761 coins.
-Bitcoin Private’s official website is btcprivate.org.
+The official website for Bitcoin Private is btcprivate.org.
+The Reddit community for Bitcoin Private is https://reddit.com/r/btc_private and the currency’s Github account can be viewed here.
 Bitcoin Private’s official Twitter account is @bitcoinprivate and its Facebook page is accessible here.
-The Reddit community for Bitcoin Private is https://reddit.com/r/btc_private and the currency’s Github account can be viewed here.

 BTCP will use ZClassic (zk-snarks).
 This means payments are published on a public blockchain, but the sender, recipient and other transactional metadata remain unidentifiable.”

-It is usually not presently possible to purchase alternative cryptocurrencies such as Bitcoin Private directly using US dollars.
-Investors seeking to acquire Bitcoin Private should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Bitcoin Private using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Bitcoin Private directly using US dollars.
+Investors seeking to trade Bitcoin Private should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Bitcoin Private using one of the exchanges listed above.

 Receive News & Updates for Bitcoin Private Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bitcoin Private and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.